Senior Leadership Team

 Angela is the national operations manager for the Life Unlimited, Access Ability and Journey Together Needs Assessment and Service Coordination and Local Area Coordination services.
 She joined Access Ability in 2004 and provides operational leadership and direction for the contracts we manage across the country.
 Ensuring we have a nationally consistent practise framework and effective use of staff resources from a national perspective.

 Catherine is charged with providing quality, evidence-based and timely information to autistic people and the professionals and family/whānau who support them.
 Catherine is responsible for both the strategic and operational management of Altogether Autism, which is delivered in partnership with Life Unlimited and Parent to Parent.

 Catherine joined Altogether Autism as a researcher in 2014 after completing a Master’s degree in health psychology, and moved into a managerial role in 2015.
-She is one of the programme developers and lead facilitators for PRISM, our specialist autism workforce development series.
+She is one of the programme developers and lead facilitators for for our Professional Development (formerly PRISM) series, our specialist autism workforce development series.
 She brings a passion and commitment to building community and is a strong advocate of seeking and supporting an authentic autistic voice to ensure Altogether Autism is built on the principle and practice of ‘nothing about us without us.’